runlevel5/gpu-screen-recorder-gtk/README.md

 More info at [gpu-screen-recorder](https://git.dec05eba.com/gpu-screen-recorder/about/).

 ## Note
 This software works with x11 and wayland, but when using wayland only monitors can be recorded.
+Hotkeys are also not supported on wayland (wayland doesn't really support this properly yet).
+Use X11 if you want a proper desktop experience in general.
 ### TEMPORARY ISSUES
 1) Recording the monitor on steam deck might fail sometimes.
 This happens even when using ffmpeg directly.
 This might be a steam deck driver bug.
 Recording a single window doesn't have this issue.
 2) Videos created on AMD/Intel are in variable framerate format.
 Use MPV to play such videos, otherwise you might experience stuttering in the video if you are using a buggy video player.
 Try saving the video into a .mkv file instead when using AMD/Intel, as some software may have better support for .mkv files (such as kdenlive).